jmettraux/aachen/src/cac__skills.md

 Sail
 : To sail and navigate a ship, to build a craft.
 To read sea weather, to manage sailors.

-Sneak
+Scout
-: To move unnoticed, without leaving traces, to conceal things, to deal with locks and traps.
+: To gather information, unnoticed.

 Survive
 : To mitigate environmental hazards, to identify plants and wildlife, to craft basic survival tools and shelter.